In break with past, UAE and Bahrain sign U.S.-brokered deals with Israel

 One target of White House appeals is Saudi Arabia, the biggest Gulf Arab power.
 So far the Saudis, whose king is custodian of Islam’s holiest sites and rules the world’s largest oil exporter, have signaled they are not ready, though their quiet acquiescence to the agreements was seen as crucial.

 Another target is Oman, whose leader spoke with Trump last week.
-Oman was expected to send its ambassador to Tuesday’s ceremony, a senior U.S. official said.
+Oman sent its ambassador to Tuesday’s ceremony, a senior U.S. official said.
+No Saudi representative attended.

 Meeting the Emirati foreign minister before the ceremony, Trump thanked the UAE for being first in the Gulf to agree to ties with Israel and left little doubt the Iran issue was overhanging the event.

-Trump predicted that Iran, under heavy U.S. sanctions, would want to reach a deal with Washington, which has been trying to get it to renegotiate an international nuclear deal.
-Tehran has shown no sign of budging.
+Trump predicted that Iran, under heavy U.S. sanctions, would want to reach a deal with Washington, which has been trying to get it to renegotiate an international nuclear accord.
+Tehran shows no sign of budging.

 NETANYAHU UNDER PRESSURE